Mean dimension and rate-distortion function revisited: Acknowledgment

 This work was completed at the Mathematical Center of Chongqing University, which was supported by the China Postdoctoral Science Foundation (No. 2024M763856) and the Postdoctoral Fellowship Program of CPSF (No. GZC20252040).
-I would like to thank Prof. Hanfeng Li for a careful reading and many valuable comments and suggestions that lead to a great improvement of this manuscript.
+I would like to thank Prof.\ Hanfeng Li for carefully reading the manuscript and providing many valuable comments and suggestions, which have significantly improved the early draft.
+I am also grateful to the editor Prof.\ Tobias Koch and the anonymous referees for their abundant insightful comments and constructive suggestions that greatly improved the quality of this paper.